vnavascues/solidity_playground/mastering_ethereum/truffle/11_Oracles/ImmediateRead/README.md

 This project uses **Ropsten ETH/USD Price Feed** contract.
 Check [2_PriceConsumer.js](migrations/2_PriceConsumer.js) and [3_HistoricalPriceConsumer.js](migrations/3_HistoricalPriceConsumer.js) migrations.

+## Contents

+### Contracts

+**BEWARE**: the contracts have been implemented using Solidity v0.6.12.

-- [HistoricalPriceConsumer.sol](build/contracts/HistoricalPriceConsumer.sol): a contract that retrieves the historical price of the pair ETH/USD (data already stored on-chain).
+- [HistoricalPriceConsumer.sol](contracts/HistoricalPriceConsumer.sol): a contract that retrieves the historical price of the pair ETH/USD (data already stored on-chain).

-- [PriceConsumer.sol](build/contracts/PriceConsumer.sol): a contract that retrieves the current price of the pair ETH/USD (data already stored on-chain).
+- [PriceConsumer.sol](contracts/PriceConsumer.sol): a contract that retrieves the current price of the pair ETH/USD (data already stored on-chain).

 ### Scripts